Vodek2/intersecting-polygon-detector/README.md

 # Intersection polygon detector

 This package validate 2D polygon array for self intersecting lines.
 Returns `true` if polygon has intersecting lines and `false` if does not.
 Does not have any dependencies.
-Use case example - coordinates array from goJSON object, validation before saving to DB.
-E.g. mongodb will fail on geoJSON query if polygon has self intersecting line.
+Use case example -> coordinates array from geoJSON object, validation before saving to DB e.g. mongodb will fail on geoJSON query if polygon has self intersecting line.

 ## Valid polygon example